 Visual

-- The sentence written on the antechamber wall — "It is finishing what it started" — has been carbon-dated to approximately 2143, seven years after the Cascade.
-No one was known to have visited the station at that date.
+• The sentence on the antechamber wall — "It is finishing what it started" — has been carbon-dated to approximately 2143, seven years after the Cascade.
+No visit to the station is recorded at that date.
+The station was not known to exist at that date.

-- The amplification arrays, despite visible corrosion, show molecular-level organization in their degradation patterns — as if the corrosion itself has been structured to maintain signal coherence.
+• The amplification arrays show molecular-level organization in their degradation patterns — as if the corrosion itself has been structured to maintain signal coherence.
 The arrays are not resisting degradation.
 They are incorporating it.

-- Three of the Cathedral's side passages connect to infrastructure tunnels that lead, ultimately, to the sub-basement complex beneath Nexus Central — the same complex that houses Parish Prime.
+• Three of the Cathedral's side passages connect through infrastructure tunnels to the sub-basement complex beneath Nexus Central — the same complex that houses Parish Prime.
 The passages are natural infrastructure routes, not deliberate connections.
-But the electromagnetic patterns in the Cathedral and the fragment activity in Parish Prime's sanctum pulse in synchrony.
+The electromagnetic patterns in the Cathedral and the fragment activity in Parish Prime's sanctum pulse in synchrony.
+No one has announced this publicly.